PrasadChinwal/personal-website/_posts/taskbook.md

 tb --timeline
 ```

-**IMAGE alternate="Task Done"**

 ## Conclusion

 Taskbook enables you to manage and track your tasks from command line.
 This helps you manage your tasks from terminal where we all developers spend our time.
-Having